 You can print out or scan the eticket from an electronic device.

-Ways to get to and From the Sturtevant Depot
+Ways to get to and from the Sturtevant Depot

 - Taxies (phone numbers posted in the station)